VIU Campus

 • Reflective observation: reviewing, reflecting on the experience

-• Active experimentation: planning/trying out what you have learned
+• Active experimentation: planning or trying out what you have learned

-Although effective learning results when the learner progresses through the cycle, the learner can also enter at any stage of the cycle and follow a logical sequence.
+Effective learning results when the learner progresses through the cycle.
+The learner can also enter at any stage of the cycle and follow a logical sequence.

-The key characteristic of ELT is its recursive cycle where knowledge is constructed through Doing, Reviewing, Concluding, and Planning within real-world applications.
-These ELT elements should be present in order to define an activity or method as experiential.
+The key characteristic of ELT is its recursive cycle.
+Learners construct knowledge through doing, reviewing, concluding, and planning within real-world applications.
+These ELT elements should be present in experiential activities.

-Doing, having an experience: Experiences should provide students with the opportunity to apply their theoretical knowledge and challenge their assumptions within real - world situations.
-Yet there is a need for balance between the experiential activities, the application of theory, and the overall outcome.
-If, for example, the completion of the task becomes the focus of the experience, it ceases to be an Experiential Learning opportunity.
+Experiences should provide students with the opportunity to apply their theoretical knowledge.
+Students should have their assumptions challenged within real - world situations.
+Balance is necessary between experiential activities, the application of theory and the outcome.
+If completing a task becomes the focus of an experience, it is no longer an experiential learning opportunity.

-Instructors must value each element of ELT equally, so as to create a safe space for students to work through their own process of self-discovery.
+Instructors must value all elements of ELT to create a safe space for students to work through their own process of self-discovery.

-Reviewing, reflecting on the experience: Real- life situations are full of unexpected experiences requiring the learner to think critically, make judgements, and predict outcomes, all of which provide opportunities for higher order thinking.
-The value of such experience is realized when the learner is required to reflect both during and following the actions, ultimately bringing “the theory to life”.
-This reflective practice provides space for learners to analyze their assumptions and to gain insight into their own thinking and their interactions with the world.
-The instructor’s role is to strategically engage the learner into dialogue to build and foster the practice of reflection.
+Real- life situations encourage learners to think critically, make judgements and predict outcomes.
+This provides opportunities for higher order thinking.
+Reflection provides space for learners to analyze their assumptions.
+For the best outcomes, learners should reflect on their thinking during and after decision making.
+This helps learners gain insight into their own thinking and their interactions with the world.
+Your role is to engage the learner into dialogue to build and foster the practice of reflection.

-Planning/trying out what you have learned: Practice in real-life authentic situations engage the learner intellectually, emotionally, physically, and socially.
-They encourage big picture perspective, allowing the learner to make connections between the learning, what they are contributing/doing, and the world.
-Experiential activities must allow the students to safely take responsibility at levels out of their comfort zones in situations where the outcomes of such an experience cannot be guaranteed.
-Such authentic experiences place the learner within complex systems that require risk-taking, problem solving, and decision making, ultimately leading to success or failure.
-Activities should build, in students, the ability to see the relationship between failure, problem solving, and success.
+Practice in real-life authentic situations engage the learner intellectually, emotionally, physically and socially.
+They encourage big picture perspective.
+Thus allowing the learner to make connections between the learning, what they are contributing/doing and the world.
+Experiential activities must create a safe way for students to move outside their comfort zone.
+Students will have to take responsibility in situations where the outcome is not guaranteed.
+Authentic experiences require risk-taking, problem solving and decision making.
+Students will succeed or fail.
+These experiences should illuminate the relationship between failure, problem solving and success.

 Types of Experiential Learning

 Experiential Learning can take place in a wide variety of real-world settings.
-In some disciplines however, such as medicine, the risks may be too high for hands-on experience.
-In such cases, capstone projects, case studies, and problem-based learning provides equally valuable authentic Experiential Learning opportunities.
+In some disciplines, such as medicine, the risks may be too high for hands-on experience.
+Equally valuable learning can come from alternate activities such as:

 • Apprenticeships